jebeyer/jebeyer.github.io/about.md

 ### About Me

-I am a graduate student in mathematics, beginning in Fall 2019 at the University of Oklahoma.
+<br/> I am a graduate student in mathematics at the University of Oklahoma.

 - MS, Pittsburg State University, 2019
     * Mathematics